The best bidet toilet seat LivingStar 7500

 Do I need to move my body for a washing?

-You may do so, however, the bidet toilet seat has the function to move the position of the nozzle; therefore, you may not move your body.
+You may do so, however, the bidet toilet seat has the function to move the position of the nozzle; therefore, you may not need to move your body.

 Do I still need to use paper after bidet toilet seat use?